Best Dogecoin (DOGE) wallets

 For safe and secure storage of cryptocurrencies, most users recommend offline storage.
 One offline storage option worth considering is the Ledger Nano S, a popular hardware wallet that boasts a number of security features.

-The set-up process for the Nano S is quick and easy, and the device supports more than 20 cryptocurrencies (including Bitcoin, Ethereum, Dash and Litecoin) as well as Dogecoin.
+The setup process for the Nano S is quick and easy, and the device supports more than 20 cryptocurrencies (including Dogecoin, Bitcoin, Ethereum, Dash and Litecoin).

 The main drawback of this handy little device is the cost.
 Like any hardware wallet, it comes at a price.